m0ritzr/mcporter/README.md

 - `--name` overrides the inferred CLI name.
 - Add `--description "..."` if you want a custom summary in the generated help output.
-- Add `--bundle [path]` to emit an esbuild bundle alongside the template.
+- Add `--bundle [path]` to emit a bundle alongside the template (Rolldown when targeting Node, Bun automatically when the runtime resolves to Bun; override with `--bundler rolldown|bun`).
 - `--output <path>` writes the template somewhere specific.
 - `--runtime bun|node` picks the runtime for generated code (Bun required for `--compile`).
 - Add `--compile` to emit a Bun-compiled binary; MCPorter cleans up intermediate bundles when you omit `--bundle`.